 Equipment

 The procedure is performed in the operating room, under general anesthesia or adequate sedation.
-The patient is placed either in a prone or lithotomy position depending on the anticipated tract and its source anterior or posterior in the anus.
+The patient is placed either in a prone or lithotomy position, depending on the anticipated tract and its source, anterior or posterior, in the anus.
 The surgeons will require an anal retractor set.
 For the Seton, a vessel loop, heavy nylon suture, or rubber band can be utilized.
-To locate the tract, the surgeon will need an anal probe such as a lacrimal duct probe and possibly a small 10 cc syringe with some hydrogen peroxide with an angiocatheter on it to inject into the fistula tract.
-The surgeon may use a local analgesia injection at the end of the case to help with postoperative pain control.
+To locate the tract, the surgeon will need an anal probe, such as a lacrimal duct probe, and possibly a small 10 cc syringe with some hydrogen peroxide with an angiocatheter on it to inject into the fistula tract.
+The surgeon may use a local analgesic injection at the end of the case to help with postoperative pain control.
 The perineal dressing to aid with the management of post-surgical drainage will be applied at the end of the case.

 Personnel

 The procedure is usually performed with one surgeon and an assistant.
-The assistant holds the anal retractor to be able to see in the internal opening and to hold the Seton for suturing the two ends together.
+The assistant holds the anal retractor to visualize the internal opening and to hold the Seton for suturing the two ends together.

 Preparation

-The Seton procedure requires essentially no patient preparation though some prefer a single enema the morning of the procedure to clean stool from the rectal vault.
-The rest of the preparation is with positioning in the operating room and making sure the instruments are present, and the Seton material of choice is present.
+The Seton procedure requires essentially no patient preparation, though some prefer a single enema the morning of the procedure to clean the stool from the rectal vault.
+The rest of the preparation involves positioning in the operating room and ensuring the presence of necessary instruments and the chosen Seton material.
 Perioperative prophylactic antibiotics to cover the coliforms may be considered.

 Technique or Treatment